Adaptive tensor train metadynamics for high-dimensional free energy exploration: Methods

 The central idea of the paper is that we can efficiently represent a bias potential that is a function of $D$ CVs using a tensor train (TT) representation.
 In this section, we briefly review TTs.

 A $D$-dimensional tensor $\mathcal{P}$ can be represented in TT format if it admits the factorization \cite{oseledets2011tensor}

-where the cores $G_1,\dots,G_D$ are order-3 tensors (except the first and last cores, which are order-2).
-The main advantage of the TT format is that the memory required to store it scales linearly with $D$.
-The tuple $(r_1,\dots,r_{D-1})$ denotes the collection of TT ranks, where each $r_k$ is the ``bond dimension'' between the $k$th and $(k+1)$th TT cores.
-These ranks are typically small in practice.
+where the cores $G_1,\dots,G_D$ are third-order tensors (except for the first and last cores, which are of second-order).
+Each index $i_k \in \{1,\dots,n_k\}$ is a \emph{physical} index running over the $n_k$ degrees of freedom along dimension $k$; in our setting, these correspond to the coefficients of the basis functions defined along the $k$th collective variable.
+The indices $\alpha_k \in \{1,\dots,r_k\}$ are \emph{auxiliary} indices that are summed over and exist solely to mediate correlations between adjacent cores.
+The tuple $(r_1,\dots,r_{D-1})$ denotes the collection of TT ranks; $r_k$ is the dimension of the auxiliary index between the $k$th and $(k+1)$th TT cores, and the choice of $r_k$ affects the TT's ability to capture interdimensional correlations.
+The ranks are typically small in practice.

-The low-rank TT format also allows for a linear computational cost of tensor evaluations and various fundamental algebraic operations such as summations, Hadamard products, inner products, and integration.
+The low-rank TT format allows for linear computational cost of tensor evaluations and various fundamental algebraic operations such as summations, Hadamard products, inner products, and integration.
 In this format, the full tensor value $\mathcal P(i_1,\dots,i_D)$ is computed via \emph{contractions} between the TT cores.
-Specifically, a contraction refers to a summation over a shared index between two tensors, i.e., the auxiliary indices $\alpha_k$ connecting the cores $G_k$ and $G_{k+1}$.
+Specifically, a contraction refers to a summation over a shared index between two tensors, i.e., the auxiliary index $\alpha_k$ connecting the cores $G_k$ and $G_{k+1}$.
 By contracting all intermediate indices, one sequentially reduces the network of TT cores to a single scalar output.
 Eq.~\eqref{eq:tt} can be represented graphically as Fig.~\ref{fig:tt-diagram}(a).
 Each core \(G_k(\alpha_{k-1}, i_k, \alpha_k)\) is represented as a node labeled \(G_k\); its indices are represented by the attached edges (“legs”).
 Whenever two nodes are connected by a common leg, the corresponding index is contracted.